zf-njust/rDTRPsStudy/evaluation/LLM.md

-# Dataset

-the samples having no type smells: 300 the samples having each type of type smells：100
-Total: 900 samples
-m
+# Analysis of Type Smell Detection using Large Language Models

+## Introduction

+Type smells are indicators of poor code quality that can lead to various problems such as maintenance issues, poor performance, and even security vulnerabilities.
+In recent years, large language models such as GPT-3 and GPT4 have shown remarkable performance in various natural language processing tasks.
+Here we present an analysis of type smell detection using large language models.

+## Data

+We collected a dataset of 900 code samples, which were labeled as having either one of six types of type smells or no type smell at all.
+Among the samples, 300 had no type smell, and the remaining 600 had different type smells (100 samples for each type smell).

-# Data Processing
+## Data Processing

-The labels consist of 0, 1, 2, 3, 4, 5, 6, 7.
-0 indicates no type smell, and 1-6 indicate the type id of type smells.
-All the samples in the dataset is uniformly divided into training set, verification set, and test set with a ratio of 8:1:1.
+To prepare the data for training, we shuffled the dataset and split it into training, validation, and test sets in the 8:1:1 ratio uniformly.
+Next, we process the code and type smell labels into a format suitable for the large language model to read.

+First, we need a system prompt to instruct the large language model to play a certain role in the dialogue.
+Here, we use the prompt "Now you are a programming expert with extensive python coding experience."
+Next, we assemble the code snippets to be detected in markdown format and give the task prompt, which is to detect type smells.
+In addition, to further improve the model's few-shot learning ability, we provide example code snippets for each type of type smell.

-# Experiment
+## Model and Experiment

-In the experiment, multi-classification accuracy, recall, and F1-measure are used to evaluate the performance of the model.
-The experiment is repeated three times and the average value is used as the final result.
+To compare the performance of different large language models in type smell detection, we selected two models as our experimental objects: ChatGPT and Llama2.
+ChatGPT is a state-of-the-art online language model developed by OpenAI.
+Llama2 is a new generation large language model released by Meta.

+We treat the type smell detection problem as a 7-class classification task, where label 0 represents no type smell, and label 1 ot 6 represent the six types of type smells.
+We evaluated the performance of the models using multi-class accuracy, recall, and F1 score.

-## ChatGPT
+## Model1 - ChatGPT

-We select gpt-3.5-turbo-16k-0613 model of OpenAI.
-The context length of the model is set as 16K to prevent code from getting too long beyond the context length.
+We used the GPT-3.5-turbo-16k-0613 model from OpenAI to detect type smells, which has a maximum context length of 16K.
+This context length is sufficient to prevent code samples from exceeding the maximum length.

-Hints For the Model：
+Here is the specific prompt template we used for ChatGPT to detect type smells:

-A type smell is any dynamic typing practice in the source code of a Python program that possibly indicates a deeper problem.
+A type smell is any dynamic typing related characteristic in the source code of a Python program that possibly indicates a deeper problem.
 Here we have six types of type smells:

 1. The variable is redefined with an inconsistent type object.